 Computed tomography (CT) or magnetic resonance imaging (MRI) scans: These advanced imaging techniques evaluate the brain for tumours.
 Both procedures are performed under general anesthetic.
 In most cases, these will be at a specialist veterinary centre.

 Chest and abdominal xrays: To determine if the tumour has spread to the lungs or abdomen.

 Biopsy: A biopsy of the tumour will be necessary to evaluate the type of cells the tumour is made up as well as grade the tumour.
 Grading helps your veterinarian determine how advanced the tumour is.

 There are three primary treatments for brain tumours.
-The size, type and location of the tumour all play a factor in the type of treatment your cat will receive as well as caregiver finances.
-Larger, and agressive tumours obviously have a poorer outcome as do cats with severe symptoms.
+The size, type, and location of the tumour all play a factor in the type of treatment your cat will receive as well as caregiver finances.
+Larger, and aggressive tumours obviously have a poorer outcome as do cats with severe symptoms.

 Surgery: To remove the tumour entirely or reduce the size of the tumour which will alleviate symptoms.
 Unfortunately, not all tumours can be removed due to their location deep within the brain.
 Meningiomas are the easiest tumour to surgically remove due to their location on the brain surface and have a high success rate.

 Radiation therapy: This procedure uses high-energy radiation beam to specifically target tumours, shrinking and killing them.
 It is the treatment of choice for gliomas which are located deep within the brain.
 Radiation therapy is performed under general anesthesia in several small doses over a period of days.